 (g) The ability to communicate effectively.
 To be an effective professional in the modern world, one must be an effective communicator.
 Engineers must explain their views and solutions to problems in ways that can be understood clearly by other professionals and by the public.
 Modern communication involves written and oral forms, and a wide variety of electronic media.
-NYU Polytechnic School of Engineering students are exposed to, and are required to use, all of these methods to prepare for their careers.
+NYU Tandon School of Engineering students are exposed to, and are required to use, all of these methods to prepare for their careers.

 (h) The broad education necessary to understand the impact of engineering solutions in a global, environmental and societal context.
 Engineers do not solve problems in a vacuum.
 Everything engineering professionals do affects the world around them.
 In the modern world economy, the “world” includes local neighborhoods, regions, states, nations and, indeed, the world.
 Solutions must be couched in a firm understanding of the impacts they will have on the environment, the economy and society.